2006 Honda Grand Prix of St. Petersburg: Race

 With eighteen laps to go, Hornish Jr. was running solidly in ninth when his car suddenly locked up the brakes entering turn ten.
 Hornish Jr. luckily slowed his car enough to complete the turn, but he had lost several crucial positions in the process.
 Unfortunately, Hornish Jr.'s brake issues only intensified in the coming laps, as his car drove into the run-off area in turn four on lap 85.
 Two laps later, Castroneves entered pit road for the final time for a splash of fuel, giving up the lead to Dixon.
 With the finish rapidly approaching, Dixon no longer tried to save his fuel and attempted to gain a large enough gap from second position so that he could remain in contention for the win, even after his final pit stop.
 His strategy was initially successful, as he had gained a 15-second lead over Castroneves by the time he entered pit road for fuel on lap 95.
 Additionally, when Dixon rejoined the track, he placed himself in between Castroneves (now in first) and Kanaan (in third), meaning that he was in a perfect position to overtake Castroneves for the win.
 However, Dixon's strategy was ultimately hindered when Rice and Scheckter, who was running in fourth, made contact in turn four, sending Scheckter airborne and into the tire barriers on lap 96.
 The final four laps of the race were run under caution, and Castroneves was scored as the race's victor.
 Dixon finished second, and Kanaan third.
 Herta, Meira, Patrick, Matsuura, Hornish Jr., Giaffone, Sharp, and Cheever took positions three through eleven, and were the last of the classified finishers.
-Castroneves' win was the eighth of his IndyCar career (fourteenth win if one counts his six Championship Auto Racing Teams (CART) wins), his first of the season, and his first IndyCar win on a road course.
-Prior to this, Castroneves had never even finished an IndyCar-sanctioned race on a road course.
+Castroneves' win was the eighth of his IndyCar Series career, his first of the season, and his first win on a road course.
+Prior to this, Castroneves had never even finished an IRL-sanctioned race on a road course.